AEGN

 Our challenge is to ensure as many farmers as possible — as quickly as possible — adopt sustainable farming practices and regenerative systems throughout Australia.
 We need to build and strengthen values-based supply chains where farmers and allies collaborate to attain scale as well as a viable alternative to the current export- and profit-driven system serving and dominated by the interests of a few.
 We must make major changes to how we understand food security and what we eat to end hunger while transforming our food system to regenerate ecosystems.
 And we need to engage with and galvanise the food systems movement, which is essential for building the constituency for change.

-Please note the 2021 State of the Environment report has since been released providing updated data — see the report’s land and biodiversity chapters for more information.
+The 2021 State of the Environment report outlines the key characteristics of Australia’s food system, how it operates and the major challenges to creating a sustainable alternative — see the report’s land and biodiversity chapters for more information.
 You can also watch the chapter briefings for the land and biodiversity chapters.

 What philanthropy can do

 The food system interacts with all aspects of the natural world and human society, meaning that a wide range of philanthropic interest areas can be addressed through funding in this area.
-Food systems funders have the opportunity to improve health outcomes, address poverty and disadvantage and empower indigenous Australians, while healing the environment.

 There are a wide range of interventions underway which aim to create a new and better food system.
 There is potential to provide grants to initiatives which tackle a particular element of the system – such as production or distribution – or to fund initiatives which work across the system.
 With many of the organisations working in this area being new and/or small, core funding plays a crucial role in building the capacity of these organisations to work effectively.